-The Scheme's applicable portfolio, which excludes the hedging portfolio and cash, is currently 21% aligned with SBTs.
-The Trustee has set the target of 100% of the Scheme's applicable portfolio being aligned with SBTs by 2040.
+Last year the Trustee set the target of 100% of the Scheme's applicable portfolio being aligned with SBTs by 2040.
 Setting this target will help ensure that the Scheme's assets are invested in businesses with suitable decarbonisation plans in place for achieving net-zero emissions by 2050.